kishan253/kishan253/README.md

 - 🌱 I’m currently learning Next.js and Exploring web3
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to watch movies and travel
+- ⚡ Fun fact: I love to watch movies
-- 📢 I have started my career as a front-end developer at [leadsbee.org][leadsbee]
+- 📢 I have started my career as a front-end developer as a Freelacer
-- 📢 I have work on freelance project with [Drivill][drivill] as a front-end developer
+- 📢 I have work on freelance project with Online as a front-end developer
 - 📢 I have work with [programming hero][programminghero] as a MERN stack developer under end game project
 - 📢 Currently I am working as Full stack developer in [Alpha OBS LLP][aobs]